Ptolemaic Kingdom: Ptolemy IV

 In 221 BC, Ptolemy III died and was succeeded by his son Ptolemy IV Philopator, a weak king whose rule precipitated the decline of the Ptolemaic Kingdom.
 His reign was inaugurated by the murder of his mother, and he was always under the influence of royal favourites, who controlled the government.
 Nevertheless, his ministers were able to make serious preparations to meet the attacks of Antiochus III the Great on Coele-Syria, and the great Egyptian victory of Raphia in 217 BC secured the kingdom.
 A sign of the domestic weakness of his reign was the rebellions by native Egyptians that took away over half the country for over 20 years.
 Philopator was devoted to orgiastic religions and to literature.
 He married his sister Arsinoë, but was ruled by his mistress Agathoclea.

 Like his predecessors, Ptolemy IV presented himself as a typical Egyptian Pharaoh and actively supported the Egyptian priestly elite through donations and temple construction.
 Ptolemy III had introduced an important innovation in 238 BC by holding a synod of all the priests of Egypt at Canopus.
 Ptolemy IV continued this tradition by holding his own synod at Memphis in 217 BC, after the victory celebrations of the Fourth Syrian War.
 The result of this synod was the Raphia Decree, issued on 15 November 217 BC and preserved in three copies.
 Like other Ptolemaic decrees, the decree was inscribed in hieroglyphs, Demotic, and Koine Greek.
 The decree records the military success of Ptolemy IV and Arsinoe III and their benefactions to the Egyptian priestly elite.
 Throughout, Ptolemy IV is presented as taking on the role of Horus who avenges his father by defeating the forces of disorder led by the god Set.
 In return, the priests undertook to erect a statue group in each of their temples, depicting the god of the temple presenting a sword of victory to Ptolemy IV and Arsinoe III.
 A five-day festival was inaugurated in honour of the Theoi Philopatores and their victory.
 The decree thus seems to represent a successful marriage of Egyptian Pharaonic ideology and religion with the Hellenistic Greek ideology of the victorious king and his ruler cult.

-Rebellions in the South
+Great Theban Revolt

 Misrule by the Pharaoh in Alexandria led to a nearly successful revolt, led by a priest named Hugronaphor.
 He proclaimed himself Pharaoh in 205 BC, and ruled upper Egypt until his death in 199 BC.
 He was succeeded by his son Ankhmakis, whose forces nearly drove the Ptolemies out of the country.
-The revolutionary dynasty was finally defeated in 185, and a stele celebrating this event was historically significant as the famous Rosetta Stone.
+The revolutionary dynasty was finally defeated in 186, and a stele celebrating this event was historically significant as the famous Rosetta Stone.